arisgeo/TwitterFeeds/README.md

 ### Models

-The bot detection model should be ran first as we filter these our for the business model.
+We recommend running the bot detection model first, the business model filters these out first!

 ### Analysis

-Some good examples of the three classes, sentiment and network analysis.
+Some useful examples of the three classes, sentiment and network analysis.

 ### Authors